 When my son was in Scouts, we went to a huge “Rendevous,” a nod to Minnesota’s Boundary Water’s heritage.
-The parents made shirts from an historic patters, everyone went in costumes, kids and adults, alike, and I researched recipes used by the French traders and Native American peoples during the era.
+The parents made shirts from an historic patterns, everyone went in costumes, kids and adults, alike.
+How do you get “leggins” to stay up?
+I researched recipes used by the French traders and the Native American peoples during the era.
 Our Scouts cooked them all (no help from parents) and took home several first place prizes.

 The favorite, by far, was a recipe for “Bean Pot,” which is really a nod to Cassoulet.
-(The boys, I think, loved fry bread the most…) I LOVE Cassoulet, almost any Cassoulet – simple, authentic, it doesn’t matter to me.
+(The boys, I think, loved fry bread the most…) By the way, I love Cassoulet, almost any Cassoulet – simple, authentic, it doesn’t matter to me.
 I couldn’t wait to try Michael Chiarello’s version, Bean Cassoulet with Fennel Spiced Chicken and Roasted Vegetables.

-I’ve also used the rub for Chicken, Steak, sprinkled on hamburgers, you name it.
+I’ve also used the rub for Chicken, Steak, sprinkled on hamburgers, and we love it on Pita chips.
+You name it it’s great on it.
+I think I’ll sprinkle a little on my next Pizza.
 It’s a little peppery and salty and the fennel gives it an ethereal flavor that you can’t quite place…but leaves you wanting more.

 Michael Chiarello’s Fennel Spice Rub